November 16, 2022

 In addition to paying the fee of $1,250 per person, invited guests at Hawthorn have to agree to two main rules: They cannot go to the restaurant solo.
 And they cannot take photos while they’re at the restaurant.
 The multi-course dinner at Hawthorn is supposed to take place over four hours and 25 minutes, ending at around 2 a.m.

 “The Menu” begins by showing the 11 people who are Hawthorn’s current dinner guests, as they travel on a boat taking them to the island where Hawthorn is located.
 They are greeted by Hawthorn’s no-nonsense captain Elsa (played by Hong Chau), who acts as a knowledgeable hostess and an unforgiving disciplinarian to the customers.
 Viewers will later see that all of Hawthorn’s employees act like cult followers of Chef Slowik.

 The 11 dinner guests who take this fateful trip are:

 - Tyler Ledford (played by Nicholas Hoult), who is in his early 30s, considers himself to be a foodie extraordinaire.
-He is a superfan of Check Slowik, and it’s a dream come true for Tyler to be invited to dine at Hawthorn.
+He is a superfan of Chef Slowik, and it’s a dream come true for Tyler to be invited to dine at Hawthorn.